DanBeard/ChicagoNomadNet/README.md

 ### Explore

 The chicagonomad.net node is connected to the internet and will route between a few other TCP interfaces.
 Watch the announce stream or browse Nomad network nodes, and have fun!
+You can see the scripts that it hosts here in the repo.
+They include some projects and random tests.
+It's all MIT licensed, so copy it, host it, modiy it; make the world a cooler place!